Please make a small donation to support a Massachusetts ballot question to require public reporting of conflicts of interest.

 Independence allows that pressure to apply to powerful members of the executive and legislative branches.

-The ballot question proposes an investigative agency that would be led by a elected director with investigative reporting and journalism experience and who would provide public summaries of Massachusetts state and federal officer conflicts of interest.
+The ballot question, still subject to revision, currently proposes an investigative agency that would be led by an elected director with investigative reporting and journalism experience and who would provide public summaries of Massachusetts state and federal officer conflicts of interest.
 The director would have the right to hire the staff necessary to fulfill these duties and would have an extended 15-year term.